 As a global community with over 2,100 PRP patients, my concern is that information about COVID-19 — as it specifically relates to pityriasis rubra pilaris — will find its way on the PRP Facebook Support Group webpage as a post, comment or reply only to be lost or buried.

-To date, we have had NO reports of any PRP patient — any where in the world — diagnosed with Covid 19.
+To date, we have had only ONE report of any PRP patient — any where in the world — diagnosed with COVID 19.
 IMHO — the real issue is this: How many PRP patients taking immunosuppressants and/or biologicals had to discontinue or postpone their treatment?
 THAT could be a BIG number as a percentage of the global PRP patient population.

 We want to harvest and make available accurate, patient-friendly information about COVID-19, as it relates to the daily challenges of body, mind and spirit faced by PRP patients.